University Of Chicago Medical Center Prepares For Nurses' Strike After Talks Break Down

-CHICAGO (CBS) — Talks broke down between the University of Chicago Medical Center and the union representing its nurses Wednesday night – setting the stage for a strike.
+CHICAGO (CBS) — Talks broke down between the University of Chicago Medical Center and the union representing about 2,200 nurses Wednesday night – setting the stage for a strike.

 The National Nurses Organizing Committee/National Nurses United announced in a news release late Wednesday that the hospital was making final preparations for its first-ever nursing strike, which is expected to go ahead at 7 a.m.
 Friday.